 - to prevent and treat cancer in or around the spine that may be putting pressure on the spinal cord.

-If secondary breast cancer has spread to the brain, radiotherapy may be used:
+If metastatic breast cancer has spread to the brain, radiotherapy may be used:

 - after surgery to treat cancer in one area of the brain